Social Media Tools

 Podium focuses on enhancing customer communication through text messages, which makes it easier for businesses to request and respond to reviews, wherever they are.
 Users appreciate the simplicity and effectiveness of its messaging tools in engaging customers.
 The platform also offers payment processing features, providing more convenience for businesses and their customers.

-• Multiple communication touchpoints available
+• Multiple communication touch points available

 • Integrated payment processing capabilities